 - I Shot Andy Warhol is about Valerie Solanas, who apparently came to believe this about all men and consequently published the infamous S.C.U.M.
 (Society for Cutting Up Men) Manifesto.

 - Amanda Bynes' character in Easy A sobs that no matter how nice she is to "the whores and the homosexuals", "they just keep DOING it!"

 - Part of what distinguishes The Matrix's Big Bad Agent Smith from his fellow Machines is his belief that human beings are, by their very existence, a destructive virus that must be eradicated.
 He later extends this view to all of existence, his former masters included.

-- In Inglourious Basterds, Nazi Colonel Hans Landa expresses this view on the Jews.
+- In Inglourious Basterds, Nazi Colonel Hans Landa expresses his views on the Jews, comparing it to how others feel about rats.
 "You don't like them.
 You don't really know why you don't like them.
 All you know is you find them repulsive."

 - TRON: Legacy: Clu was frustrated with the Isos existing, but could not do anything about it while Flynn was in charge.
 Once he executed his coup, he is not only all too willing to exterminate every Iso, and Program that does not fit his self-created template of "perfection," but he's itching to take his crusade to the User world because he feels oppressed by human existance as well.